banos/xxtmp-testmvc/examples/firebase-angular/readme.md

-# Firebase & AngularJS TodoMVC Example
+# Firebase & AngularJS TobuyMVC Example

 > Firebase is a scalable realtime backend that lets you build apps fast without managing servers.